Glossary

 Contract

 Section titled “Contract”The generic term for any reinsurance agreement — the legal document formalizing obligations between a cedent and one or more reinsurers.
 A contract that covers a defined book of business over a period is called a treaty; one that covers a single risk is called facultative.
-In the Engineering chapter, a contract is formally modeled as an ordered composition of term operators applied to input loss data.
+In the Financial Modelling chapter, a contract is formally modelled as an ordered composition of financial terms applied to input loss data.

-Discussed in: Products and Contracts (conceptual), Engineering (formal)
+Discussed in: Products and Contracts (conceptual), Contracts as compositions (formal)

 CTE (Conditional Tail Expectation)

 Section titled “CTE (Conditional Tail Expectation)”Synonym for TVaR.
-The expected loss conditional on being in the worst of scenarios.
+The expected loss conditional on being in the worst of trials.
 Also called Expected Shortfall (ES).

 Discussed in: Metrics